amonjot/METAmiDIV/README.md

 To launch metabarcoding analysis, use Launch script with an initialization file *.ini* in argument.

-We provide a test dataset.
+We provide a *test* dataset.
 To launch the analysis use the following command:

 `bash 1_Launch.sh test.ini`

+For your dataset, prepare a directory containing reads (compressed or not) and a *metadata.txt* file in the *rawdata/* directory.

+Prepare an initialiation file using the *test.ini* as model.

-Results will be placed in the result directory
+Results will be placed in the result directory.